 The South Scotland MSP is one of 40 serving and former MSPs from different parties who have signed the Divest Scotland pledge which calls for the Scottish Parliament and Government to end investments in fossil fuels.
 The pledge also asks the MSPs’ Pension Fund to move its assets away from coal, oil and gas companies owing to concerns about climate change.

-The call for the Scottish Parliament Pension Fund to divest from fossil fuels has cross party support, having been signed by SNP, Labour, Liberal Democrat and Green MSPs.
+The call for the Scottish Parliament Pension Fund to divest from fossil fuels has cross party support.

 The Scottish Parliament Pension Fund’s fossil fuel investments include a stake in Petrobras, a state-owned Brazilian oil and gas company which is drilling “ultra-deep oil reserves” off the coast of Brazil.
 It also invests in Norwegian oil company, Equinor, which is drilling in the Arctic Circle.